Do Edens Garden Essential Oils Expire?

 The shelf life of Edens Garden essential oils is highly dependent on the type of essential oil you use and the way you store it.

-To be safe, check the bottle or webpage for more details on safety and essential oil shelf life or reach out to our customer care team who is happy to help.
+To be safe, check the bottle or webpage for more details on safety and essential oil shelf life or reach out to our customer care team who is happy to help with any expired oil questions.

 PubMed.
 Monoterpenes in essential oils.
 Biosynthesis and properties. https://pubmed.ncbi.nlm.nih.gov/10335385/